Mazda 2 Insurance Rates

 Rates are averaged for all Mazda 2 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a review of the coverage data covered in the above illustrations.
+The following is a condensed summary of the material that was covered in the above illustrations.

 - Increasing comprehensive and collision deductibles can save around $200 each year